Kartones/finished-games/README.md

 **NOTE:** Some data creation and management is done from the Admin site.
 One of the principles of this project is not repeating work already done or more easily done from the Django Admin.

-## Fetching catalog from external sources
+## Fetching and importing from external sources

 You can manually add `Games` and `Platforms` to your catalog, but this can become a titanic task.
 The included `catalogsources` django app provides an extensible adapter-based system to fetch data from external sources that provide APIs.
 This repo includes connectors for [GiantBomb](https://www.giantbomb.com/api/) and [MobyGames](https://www.mobygames.com/info/api), but **you must always request your own API keys and setup them** (see `finishedgames/finishedgames/settings/prod.py.sample` for expected configuration format).